metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 | 200      | Business    | November 1, 2020  |
 | 400      | Premium     | November 1, 2020  |

-To get payments by month for the Business and Premium plans, use the expression:
+To sum payments for the Business and Premium plans:

 ```
 SumIf([Payment], [Plan] = "Business" OR [Plan] = "Premium")
 ```

-Set the **Group by** column to **Date Received: Month**:
+To view those payments by month, set the **Group by** column to **Date Received: Month**:

 | Date Received: Month | Total Payments for Business and Premium Plans |
 |----------------------|-----------------------------------------------|
 | October              | 200                                           |
 | November             | 600                                           |

-> In this example, you could also use `SumIf([Payment], [Plan] != "Basic")` to get the Business and Premium plans.
+> Tip: In this example, you could also use `SumIf([Payment], [Plan] != "Basic")` to get the Business and Premium plans.
 But if you're sharing these formulas with other people, it's better to use the `OR` version, since people can see what's explicitly being included (in case there are more plan names that aren't obvious).

 ## Limitations